Willy Adames Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.47 team ERA ranks 19th among all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all league pitching staffs (4.49).

-- Pirates pitchers combine to give up 148 home runs (1.1 per game), the fourth-fewest in the league.
+- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).

-- Jackson (1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched) makes the start for the Pirates, his fourth of the season.
+- Selby (2-0) makes the start for the Pirates, his third of the season.

-- His most recent appearance was on Thursday against the Kansas City Royals, when the right-hander went 5 2/3 innings, surrendering one earned run while allowing two hits.
+- The righty last appeared in relief on Saturday, when he tossed a third of an inning against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.